-- 1. Program Identification (PI) is used to uniquely identify a station's audio program and is used by hybrid radios to link the over-the-air signal to a station's internet content; - 2.
-Program Service (PS) is the label of the program service consisting of no more than eight alphanumeric characters coded in accordance with the NRSC-4-B Standard.
+- 1. Program Identification (PI).
+Used to uniquely identify a station's audio program and is used by hybrid radios to link the overthe-air signal to a station's internet content. - 2.
+Program Service (PS).
+The label of the program service consisting of no more than eight alphanumeric characters coded in accordance with the NRSC-4-B Standard.
 PS is displayed on RDS receivers in order to inform the listener what program service is currently broadcast by the station to which the receiver is tuned.
-An example for a PS name is "Hot 99.1" which is exactly eight characters long.
-Broadcasters have been using "scrolling" or "chunking" PS as described above to convey song title and artist info on older receivers; - 3.
+An example for a PS name is "Hot 99.1," which is exactly eight characters long.
+Broadcasters have been using "scrolling" or "chunking" PS as described above to convey song title and artist information on older receivers. - 3.
 Program Type (PTY).
-There are 31 program format genres that can be viewed in this field; and - 4.
-RadioText (RT) is a 64-character string that can be displayed eight characters at a time in older RDS receivers and as a 64-character field on newer receivers.
+There are 31 program format genres that can be viewed in this field. - 4.
+RadioText (RT).
+A 64-character string that can be displayed eight characters at a time in older RDS receivers and as a 64-character field on newer receivers.